saadpasta/developerFolio/README.md

 ### To Change website content go to `/src/portfolio.js` & modify it as per your need.

+### Using Emojis:

-For adding emoji 😃 into the texts in Protofolio.js, you should use `emoji()` function and pass the text you need to add as an argument.
-This would help in uniform rendering of Emoji.
+For adding emoji 😃 into the texts in Portfolio.js, use the `emoji()` function and pass the text you need as an argument.
+This would help in keeping Emojis compatible across different browsers and platforms.

 ```javascript
 /* Change this file to get your Personal Porfolio */